c19witness/uk-covid19-inquiry/2023-06-26_module-1/3_Dame_Harries.rst

 Do you accept, Dame Jenny, that by the time we reached the outbreak of Covid-19 in January of 2020, that there had been lessons identified, warnings given, however you want to describe it, that come a pandemic, whether it be influenza or another type of disease, there needed to be within the health systems of the United Kingdom public health and also general health the capacity for a surge in terms of within hospitals, within workforces, and within a capacity in order to try and deal with a significant outbreak?

-**Dame Harries**: I do, but I think all of those three things are quite different surge mechanisms, and I'm wildly trying to remember -- it's a bit like variants for Covid -- which one the Northern Lights exercise was, I think it was Lassa fever and H7N9, which was to try and see if two HCIDs, an airborne and a touch, could be handled at the same time.
+**Dame Harries**: I do, but I think all of those three things are quite different surge mechanisms, and I'm wildly trying to remember -- it's a bit like variants for Covid -- which one the Northern Lights exercise was, I think it was Lassa fever and H7N9, which was to try and see if two HCIDs, an :outline:`airborne` and a touch, could be handled at the same time.

 **Counsel Inquiry**: Yes.